Welcome to my article about bodyweight shoulder exercises.

-I mean, you can hit just about every other muscle with bodyweight exercises, but when it comes to getting massive boulder shoulders you can be left a little stumped.
+I mean, you can hit just about every other muscle with bodyweight exercises, but when it comes to getting massive shoulders you may be left a little stumped.

-At the gym a typical workout can include barbell and dumbbell shoulder presses, lateral raise variations, and upright rows.
+At the gym a typical workout may include barbell and dumbbell shoulder presses, push presses, lateral raise variations, upright rows, cable raises, basically the list is never ending.

-However, it’s not exactly easy to recreate these movements without weights.
+However, it’s not exactly easy to recreate most of these movements without weights.

-So, I wanted to look into how to work the shoulders and perhaps create an ultimate bodyweight workout for shoulders.
+So, I wanted to look into how to work the delts without weights and look to create an ultimate bodyweight workout for the shoulders.

-I guess the most famous of all shoulder bodyweight exercises is the handstand push up, but considering I can barely hold a handstand for more than 3 seconds it’s an exercise I avoided for a long, long time.
+I guess the most famous of all bodyweight shoulder exercises is the handstand push up, but considering I can barely hold a handstand for more than 3 seconds it’s an exercise I have avoided for a long, long time.

 However, as it turns out the vast majority of people perform the handstand push up with their feet supported against a wall.